Diversity-sensitive cancer medicine

 EquiRefBlood - Establishing context-aware reference values for blood counts in Germany in the 21st century

-This multicentre study deals with standard values in haematology in Germany.
-For this purpose, over 1000 people are recruited via the occupational health service and undergo a health check including laboratory tests, for example on iron status.
+This multicentric study aims to establish reference values in hematology in Germany.
+To this end, more than 1,000 individuals are being recruited via occupational health services and undergo a standardized health assessment, including laboratory investigations such as the evaluation of iron status.

 Project details

-The prospective, multicentre study investigates, among other things, the prevalence of iron deficiency in healthy adults without underlying diseases, both with normal and slightly reduced haemoglobin levels.
+This prospective, multicentric study investigates, among other objectives, the prevalence of iron deficiency in healthy adults without underlying medical conditions, including individuals with both normal and mildly reduced hemoglobin concentrations.

-The inclusion criteria are an age of at least 18 years, sufficient knowledge of German and the ability to give informed consent.
-Exclusion criteria include chronic diseases that affect the blood count, recent blood donations, pregnancy or breastfeeding, as well as acute infections or known infectious diseases.
+Inclusion criteria comprise an age of 18 years or older, sufficient proficiency in the German language, and the ability to provide informed consent.
+Exclusion criteria include chronic conditions affecting hematological parameters, recent blood donation, pregnancy or breastfeeding, as well as acute infections or known infectious diseases.

 Project tteam